lochungtin/RNFirebaseChat/README.md

 |         My Account          |     Account Detail Editing      |        QRCode Scanner         |       QRCode Generation        |
 | :-------------------------: | :-----------------------------: | :---------------------------: | :----------------------------: |
 | <img src='./img/s_acc.jpg'> | <img src='./img/s_accEdit.jpg'> | <img src='./img/s_scanner.jpg'> | <img src='./img/s_qrcode.jpg'> |

+## Maintenance and Future Updates

+As of now, there are no plans to maintain nor further develop this project, as this is only a weekend sprint build.

+Althought there is no incentive to do so, the way to app is coded and designed is prepared for future expansion.
+Data dependency is well managed and minimal (no circular referencing and dependencies).
+The code base has been abstracted and components are very reusable.

+But for those curious people out there who wishes to give it a test, a release .apk is <a href='https://github.com/lochungtin/RNFirebaseChat/releases/tag/v1.0.0'>attached</a> in the release page of this repo.